-Removing the Heater and Evaporator Core Housing
+Step 14: Remove the Heater and Evaporator Core Housing

 Just three bolts hold the heater and evaporator core housing to the firewall.
 After the bolts are removed, the housing can be pulled out with the condensation tube and blower motor attached.
 The two rectangular plastic air ducts must be detached at the base of the housing when pulling it off.

-Removing the Evaporator Core
+Step 15: Remove the Evaporator Core

 - Remove all the Phillips screws that couple the left side of the heater / evaporator core housing to the right.
 Use a pry tool to separate the housing.